kingofboxes/kobot-discord/README.md

 1. Parroting. !mirror <message> will send the message back to you in your PMs.
 2. Quoting.
 Reacting to a message with ✳️ will quote the message and mention the original sender.
 Works with images.
 3. Reminders. !remindme will set a reminder.
 Usage: !remindme <time> [description].
 Updated to include persistence.
-4. Uwulate. !uwulate <message> will uwulate the message.
+4. Uwulate.
 Reacting to a message with ♿ will uwulate the message and notify the original sender.
 5. Dictionary. !define <word> will attempt to find the word in the dictionary.
 Note that it takes some time as it searches a local dictionary (change to JSON scraper later)?
 If no results are found, it will use Urban Dictionary as a backup search engine.
 6. Dice rolls. !roll [x] [y] will roll a number between x and y (0 and 1 if x and y not given).
 7. Urban Dictionary. !udict <word> will attempt to find a word on Urban Dictionary.
 Sorts it by thumbs up and gives the top 3 results.
 8. Persistence.
 Reminders are saved when the bot closes and loaded when the bot is started.
 9. Cogs.
 The code has been refactored so that every module is a Cog (more OO-styled).
+10. Cleanup on exit using Python's atexit module.

+### Scrapped Features
+1. Bot status.
+Usage: !change <phrase> (gimmicky and didn't work properly sometimes).
-10. Reddit search.
+2. Reddit search.
 This uses the CSE API to search and give me the results.
-Usage: !reddit <phrase>.
+Usage: !reddit <phrase> (using Google is quicker, so no point).
-11. Bot status.
-Usage: !change <phrase>.
-12. Twitch stream sync.
-If you're streaming, the bot will also stream and advertise your link.
-Change the name and URL inside system.py.
+3. Uwulate.
+Quoting still works, but there's no point in using !uwulate.

 ### Motivation
 1. Parroting was an introduction to using the discord.py and learning how to send messages.